rancher/elemental-toolkit/README.md

 cOS is an Immutable Linux Distro built from Docker containers, and completely hosted on Docker registries.
 The build process results in a single Docker image used to deliver regular upgrades in OTA approach.

-cOS supports different release channels, all the final images used are tagged and pushed regularly [to DockerHub](https://hub.docker.com/r/raccos/releases-amd64/) and can be pulled for inspection from the Hub as well as are exactly the same images used during upgrades.
+cOS supports different release channels, all the final images used are tagged and pushed regularly [to DockerHub](https://hub.docker.com/r/raccos/releases-amd64/) and can be pulled for inspection from the registry as well.
+Those are exactly the same images used during upgrades.

 ## Installation

 Once booted, run `cos-installer <device>` to start the installation process.
 Run `cos-installer` to see the options.

 ## Upgrades / reset: